-Research has concluded that vitamin A deficiency is a rare cause of night blindness and a more frequent cause of vision problems for children in developing countries.
-The vitamin helps the eyes to adjust between the light and dark.
-While studies are not conclusive, research suggests that vitamin A can be used to prevent and treat:
+Research has concluded that vitamin A deficiency is a rare cause of night blindness and frequently the cause of vision problems for children in developing countries.
+Vitamin A helps eyesight because your eyes need it to adjust between light and dark.
+While studies are not conclusive, research suggests that vitamin A can also be used to prevent and treat:

-When used in combination with vitamin E, vitamin A may be used for laser eye surgery recovery. *
+When used in combination with vitamin E, vitamin A may even decrease the recovery time for laser eye surgery. *

-Eating carrots provides vitamin A to promote good eyesight.
-However, there are many other foods that contain vitamin A. Vitamin A comes in two main types – retinol a.k.a. preformed vitamin A, found in animal products, and carotene a.k.a. provitamin A, found in fruits and vegetables with orange, yellow or dark green pigments.
+As already mentioned, eating carrots provides vitamin A to help eyesight.
+However, many other foods also contain vitamin A. Vitamin A comes in two main types – retinol a.k.a. preformed vitamin A, found in animal products, and carotene a.k.a. provitamin A, found in fruits and vegetables with orange, yellow or dark green pigments.
 Retinol, when converted to retinal, is an important component of light-sensitive cells called rods and cones found in the retina.

 Dietary supplements may also be used to treat vitamin A deficiencies.